Our approach to pay and reward

 Reward packages therefore differ taking into account appropriate factors but they are all built around the common reward objectives and principles outlined above.

-- Annual bonus – Annual bonuses throughout the Group are linked to local business performance and Group success in a structure that is consistent with the Executive Directors’ annual bonus with a focus on sales, profit and individual performance.
+- Annual bonus – Many colleagues are eligible for annual bonuses in a structure consistent with the Executive Directors’ annual bonus, with a focus on sales, profit and individual performance.

 - Share incentives – Our senior managers across the Group participate in the Performance Share Plan based on similar performance conditions to those for the Executive Directors’ PSP and all of our management team receive some of their bonus in Tesco shares, deferred for a period of two or three years.